 Git and GitHub can be challenging at first.
 Fortunately good materials exist on the internet.
-Rather than repeat these materials here, we refer you to Pandas’ documentation and links on this subject at https://pandas.pydata.org/pandas-docs/stable/contributing.html
+Rather than repeat these materials here, we refer you to pandas’ documentation and links on this subject at https://pandas.pydata.org/docs/dev/development/contributing.html

 The community discusses and tracks known bugs and potential features in the GitHub Issue Tracker.
 If you have a new idea or have identified a bug, then you should raise it there to start public discussion.

 If you are looking for an introductory issue to get started with development, then check out the “good first issue” label, which contains issues that are good for starting developers.
 Generally, familiarity with Python, NumPy, pandas, and some parallel computing are assumed.

 Make a fork of the main Dask repository and clone the fork:

 git clone https://github.com/<your-github-username>/dask.git cd dask